-Learning a new language means coming into contact with a new culture; It implies the possibility of approaching, knowing and contrasting cultural keys and values other than one’s own, since language not only reflects, but, through its use, is capable of transmitting those cultural components.
+Learning a new language means encountering a new culture.
+It entails the possibility of approaching, knowing, and comparing other people’s cultural keys and values.
+Language not only reflects but, through its use, it is also capable of transmitting those cultural components.

-At Fundación Abrazando Ilusiones we believe that teaching Spanish to this group requires a clear attitude of commitment, since the ultimate objective is not to compensate for deficiencies, but to contribute to a social transformation based on solidarity and equal opportunities.
-Therefore, understanding the language as the instrument for dialogue, understanding and cooperation between individuals, we actively seek new strategies, methodologies and resources to apply to the specificity of our Spanish students (all of them awarded by the Foundation with scholarships that they cover 100% of the cost of the course).
+At the Abrazando Ilusiones Foundation we believe that teaching Spanish to this social group requires a clear attitude of commitment, since the ultimate objective is not to compensate for deficiencies, but to contribute to a social transformation based on solidarity and equal opportunities.
+Therefore, understanding the language as an instrument for dialogue, agreement, and cooperation between individuals, we actively seek new strategies, methodologies, and resources to apply to the specificity of our Spanish students (all of them awarded by the foundation with scholarships that cover 100% of the cost of the course).